mobizt/Firebase-ESP-Client/README.md

 The function included `set`, `setInt`, `setFloat`, `setDouble`, `setBool`, `setString`, `setJSON`, `setArray`, `setBlob` and `setFile`.

+For faster sending data, non-waits or async mode functions are available e.g. `setAsync`, `setIntAsync`, `setFloatAsync`, `setDoubleAsync`, `setBoolAsync`, `setStringAsync`, `setJSONAsync`, `setArrayAsync`, `setBlobAsync` and `setFileAsync`.

 For generic set, use Firebase.RTDB.set(&fbdo, \<path\>, \<any variable or value\>).

-As noted in [Breaking Changes from version 4](#breaking-changes-from-version-4), the `setAsync` abd `setXXXAsync` were removed.
+These async functions will ignore the server responses.

-The functions return boolean value indicates the success of the operation which will be `true` if all of the following conditions matched.
+The above functions return boolean value indicates the success of the operation which will be `true` if all of the following conditions matched.

 * Server returns HTTP status code 200